hathitrust/lss_solr_configs/solr_manager/README.md

 with the Solr collections [API] (https://solr.apache.org/guide/8_2/collections-api.html).

 The application runs in a docker container, and it is based on the [python:3.11.0a7-slim-buster](https://hub.docker.com/_/python) image.
-In the docker-compose file, a Solr container with three nodes and 3 embedded zookeeper are also started.
+In the docker-compose file, a Solr container with one node and one embedded zookeeper are also started.
 Their dependencies are managing to use [poetry](https://python-poetry.org/).

 ## Phases
 The project is divided into the following phases: